Four simple accessibility improvements to apply today

 Closing thoughts

 I love learning more about accessible HTML and CSS every single day, and I highly recommend you look into it as well!
-It will not only enable you to make the web better for more people, but teach you a lot about design systems, component APIs, and, generally speaking, the importance of using the tools correctly.
+It will not only enable you to make the web better for more people, but also teach you a lot about design systems, component APIs, and, generally speaking, the importance of using the tools correctly.